Diax170/scroll-flake/README.md

 > [!NOTE]
 > For the time being, there is no proper documentation being generated for the options.
-> So, to see them all, you need to read the source code for the [NixOS module](./modules/nixos.nix).
+> So, to see them all, you either need to read the source code for the NixOS module [here](./modules/nixos.nix),
+> or, a simpler way is to just reference the Nixpkgs module for [Sway](https://mynixos.com/nixpkgs/options/programs.sway),
+> since they're pretty similar.

 ## Package